-Drivers of value creation Transitioning the business for growth Governance for value creation Our performance Our Mineral Resources and Mineral Reserves
+Drivers of value creation Transitioning the business for growth Governance for value creation

 Renewable energy business

 Our energy business comprises interests in renewable energy through our wholly owned subsidiary, Cennergi.

 Cennergi is a southern African-based independent power producer (IPP) that focuses on developing, owning and operating renewable assets.
 Cennergi has two established wind projects (the Tsitsikamma community and Amakhala Emoyeni windfarms).